IsaYisa/ABCSMC-Public-R/README.md

 This folder includes:

-1. angle-creation.R creats the angle-based simplex vertices;
+1. angle-creation.R creates the angle-based simplex vertices;

 2. angle-based-boosting.R includes our methods and other baseline classifiers of boosting.